Sahel13/Sahel13.github.io/posts/steering-llms-with-smc.md

 regularization term prevents collapse into a small number of “super sad” trajectories, thus preserving diversity of model outputs.

-This perspective also makes clear the connection to reinforcement learning from human feedback [RLHF, @ziegler2020fine], where the same objective
+This optimization perspective also makes clear the connection to reinforcement learning from human feedback [RLHF, @ziegler2020fine], where the same objective
 $\mathcal{L}(Q)$ is minimized by fine-tuning the model weights.
 Here, we're skipping the optimization and directly sampling from the minimizer with SMC.